-The wetland habitat targets are based on data about historical and current extent of wetlands and ownership of parcels with wetlands.
+The aquatic habitat targets are based on data about historical and current extent of aquatic habitats and ownership of parcels with aquatic habitats.
 The best available data were used for calculating the targets, but additional work could be done to improve all of these databases.
 Recommendations include:

-- Wetland loss.
-Rairdan (1998) was used to determine the loss of wetlands in the region.
-Rairdan's historical wetland analysis has been supplanted by historical ecology studies in two sections of GLAC (Stein et al. 2007 for the San Gabriel River and Dark et al. 2011 for the Ballona Creek watershed).
+- Aquatic habitat loss.
+Rairdan (1998) was used to determine the loss of aquatic habitats in the region.
+Rairdan's historical aquatic habitat analysis has been supplanted by historical ecology studies in two sections of GLAC (Stein et al., 2007 for the San Gabriel River and Dark et al. 2011 for the Ballona Creek watershed).
 The recent historical ecology studies use more modern, detailed methods than Rairdan used, but their limited geographic scope precluded their use for establishing GLAC targets.
-The creation/restoration targets would be improved if a historical ecology study was completed for the entire GLAC region. - Current wetland extent.
-The National Wetlands Inventory (NWI) was used to indicate the current extent of wetlands in GLAC.
+The creation/restoration targets would be improved if a historical ecology study was completed for the entire GLAC region. - Current aquatic habitat extent.
+The National Wetlands Inventory (NWI) was used to indicate the current extent of aquatic habitats in GLAC.
 Unfortunately, the current NWI maps do not cover the entire GLAC region.
 The protection and enhancement targets would be improved if there were NWI maps for the entire region.
-Moreover, the NWI mapping should be done at a level that includes as many local wetland types as possible, including ephemeral wetlands and streams. - Ownership.
-Wetland ownership was determined using the California Protected Area Database (CPAD).
+Moreover, the NWI mapping should be done at a level that includes as many local aquatic habitat types as possible, including ephemeral aquatic habitats and streams. - Ownership.
+Aquatic habitat ownership was determined using the California Protected Area Database (CPAD).
 However, not all publicly owned lands are included in the CPAD.
 It would be possible to develop a more accurate estimate of private ownership by searching ownership on a parcel-by-parcel basis; however, an effort such as this was beyond the scope of this project.
 The protection targets could be refined by determining ownership using a parcel-by-parcel analysis.